 - Business Management Office Administration

 Please Note - this is not a comprehensive list.
 For more information check with a Career and Technical District Wide Coordinator.

 How many credit hours can I obtain through CLEO?

-Students can obtain up to 30 credit hours towards an Associate of Applied Science degree or half the amount of credits needed for a Certificate.
-The EDTC 1250 Portfolio Development (CLEO course) is a one-time course that teaches students how to compile and submit a CLEO portfolio for credit evaluation.
-After completing the course, students may submit additional portfolios for potential credit.
+Students can obtain up to 45 credit hours towards an Associate of Applied Science degree or half the amount of credits needed for a Certificate.
+The CLEO program allows students the opportunity to showcase their prior learning experience by compiling and submitting a CLEO portfolio for credit evaluation.
+After completing the program, students may submit additional portfolios for potential credit.